h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ## Task 9:  Challenge

 We tuned the Deep Learning model with two hidden layers with 100 neurons in each layer.
 Try to tune a Deep Learning model on your own with two layers, or more, and with the number of neurons that you want.
 You can follow the same procedures as before, but if you wanted to have models wiht three hidden layers you will have to use something like `[165,165, 165],` and for some parameters such as the dropout ratios, you will need to also have two values, such as `[0.01, 0.01, 0.01]`, and so on.
 If you attempt the challenge, you can download your Notebook with your work, and just restart the lab; that way, you have at least 2 hours to tune the new model.
-Once you’re done with the tutorial, shut down your cluster, or end the lab.
+Once you’re done with the self-paced course, shut down your cluster, or end the lab.

 ## Next steps
-Please make sure you check out our H2O AutoML Tutorial - [Introduction to Machine Learning with H2O-3 - AutoML](https://training.h2o.ai/products/1c-introduction-to-machine-learning-with-h2o-3-automl)
+Please make sure you check out our H2O AutoML self-paced course - [Introduction to Machine Learning with H2O-3 - AutoML](https://training.h2o.ai/products/1c-introduction-to-machine-learning-with-h2o-3-automl)